Teaching Cleveland institute

 What educators need to know:

-- Graduate credits are available through Ashland University
+Graduate credits are available through Ashland University and CEUs are available through the Educational Services Center of Cuyahoga County

 Questions: Email email@example.com

-This summer's Teaching Cleveland Institute will address bridging the racial divide in Cleveland by exploring the region's history and its impact on where we find ourselves today, ultimately focusing on our local communities and schools.
+You will investigate bridging the racial divide in Cleveland by learning about the region's history and its impact on where we find ourselves today.

-The second day will involve an exploration of Cleveland's history through the lens of immigration, the Great Migration, and suburbanization, all of which led to conflict and violence in the 1960s during the Hough Riots and the Glenville Shootout.
-Past TCI participants will present their lessons and activities over these topics.
+The second day will concentrate on Cleveland's history through the lens of immigration, the Great Migration, and suburbanization, all of which led to conflict and violence in the 1960s during the Hough Riots and the Glenville Shootout.
+Past TCI participants will present their lessons and activities about these topics as well.

 Our growing network includes teachers from: